SUPPLEMENTAL MATERIALS FOR REMEMBER THE TITANS

 7. Coaches Boone and Yoast agree that a coach is first and foremost a teacher.
 How does a coach teach?
 Suggested Response: Coaches teach by example, by expecting excellence, and by setting standards.

-8. If coaches are first and foremost teachers, list what they should teach their students in order of importance.
-Suggested Response: (only the first item is a right answer; the others can vary): (1) sportsmanship (the ethical principles of Trustworthiness, Responsibility, Respect and Fairness); (2) commitment to the team; (3) commitment to win; (4) hard work and perseverance; (5) striving to win while accepting loss.
+8. If coaches are first and foremost teachers, list what they should teach their students.
+Suggested Response: There is no one correct order of importance.
+(1) sportsmanship (for example, the ethical principles of Trustworthiness, Responsibility, Respect and Fairness); (2) commitment to the team; (3) commitment to win; (4) hard work and perseverance; (5) striving to win while accepting loss.
 We are sure there are more.

 9. Do you agree that Coach Yoast was too soft on the black players?
 Suggested Response: There is no right answer.
 Everyone has their own approach.
 The issue is whether this was an unintended and subtle racist attitude because it was applied to blacks more than it was to whites.
 Prejudice is a pernicious and subtle foe that everyone, even those who do not consider themselves to be racist, must fight.
 See Learning Guide to "Gentleman's Agreement".